I'm Getting Married! What Do I Do?

 Please read this page entirely before giving us a call or sending an e-mail to staff.
 We've most likely answered your question here.
 If not, don't hesitate to reach out and our clerks can assist you.

 Obtaining your Colorado Marriage License is easier than you think, and we’re here to help!
 Colorado Marriage Licenses may be used anywhere within the State of Colorado, but need to be returned for recording at the office where you applied.
 Same-sex Marriage Licenses are now available in Colorado.
 Witnesses are not required in the State of Colorado, and your Officiant does not need to be present at the time of application.
+We do not need to see or verify and certification/ordination paperwork from your selected officiant.
 There are no blood test prerequisites in Colorado.
 The application process is quick - account for the process to take about 30 minutes start to finish once you're here, assuming there is no line at the front counter.
 Save time: fill out your application ahead of time and bring it with you (more information in step 2).
 There is NO waiting period to obtain your Marriage License, you'll be able to walk out with it in hand.

 Step 1: Timeline